A Fourier-Space Approach to Physics-Informed Magnetization Reconstruction from Nitrogen-Vacancy Measurements: Forward Model

-The solver \texttt{magnum.np} computes the stray field averaged over the simulation cell volume ($\SI{1}{\nano\metre} \times \SI{1}{\nano\metre} \times \SI{100}{\nano\metre}$).
-While lateral spatial averaging is negligible, the vertical averaging over the vacuum layer thickness $\Delta_z$ introduces significant deviations that require explicit correction to enable comparison with measurements performed at a specific sensor height $d_\mathrm{NV}$.
-Fortunately, in the non-magnetic region $z > z_0$ above the sample surface $z_0$, the magnetic field satisfies Laplace's equation, permitting the derivation of an exact transfer function in 2D Fourier space (see Appendix~\ref{sec:fourier_derivation}).
-Starting with the averaged field $\langle {\mathbf{H}}^{\mathrm{dem}} \rangle_{[z_0, z_0+\Delta_z]}$ in the vacuum layer above the sample, this function recovers the magnetic field at the sample surface and extrapolates it to the NV sensor height $d_{\mathrm{NV}}$:
+The solver computes the stray field averaged over the simulation cell volume ($\SI{1}{\nano\metre} \times \SI{1}{\nano\metre} \times \SI{100}{\nano\metre}$).
+While lateral spatial averaging is negligible, the vertical averaging over the vacuum layer thickness $\Delta_z$ introduces significant deviations that require explicit correction to enable comparison with measurements performed at a specific effective distance $d_\mathrm{NV}$.
+Fortunately, in the non-magnetic region $z > z_0$ above the sample surface $z_0$, the magnetic field satisfies Laplace's equation, permitting the derivation of an exact transfer function in 2D Fourier space.
+Starting with the averaged field $\langle {\mathbf{H}}^{\mathrm{dem}} \rangle_{[z_0, z_0+\Delta_z]}$ in the vacuum layer above the sample, this function recovers the magnetic field at the sample surface and extrapolates it to the effective distance $d_{\mathrm{NV}}$: